python/cpython/Doc/tutorial/floatingpoint.rst

 Stop at any finite number of bits, and you get an approximation.
-On most machines today, floats are approximated using a binary fraction with the numerator using the first 53 bits following the most significant bit and with the denominator as a power of two.
+On most machines today, floats are approximated using a binary fraction with the numerator using the first 53 bits starting with the most significant bit and with the denominator as a power of two.
 In the case of 1/10, the binary fraction is ``3602879701896397 / 2 ** 55`` which is close to but not exactly equal to the true value of 1/10.